imABEING/MelodyGenerator_Cpp/README.md

-This program takes user input and processes it into a melody.
+This program takes user input and processes it into a melody using cSound.
 The user is prompted for 12 notes which are then played upon the entering of the last note.